zachharkey/grunt-nautilus/README.md

 	- _Any modules matched in the controller dependencies will stack here_
 - `controllers/yourcontroller`

-_(Note: If the internal building blocks of Nautilus aren't quite enough for you, checkout the [buildin](#buildin) option below.
+_(Note: If the internal building blocks of Nautilus aren't quite enough for you, checkout the [buildIn](#buildIn) option below.
 It gives you all the extra build control you need.)_

-## How App-Js Works
+## How the App Task Works
-The `appjs` task allows you to specify a new module for your Javascript application using either of the 3 available levels, `core`, `util` and `controller`.
+The `app` task allows you to specify a new module for your Javascript application using either of the 3 available levels, `core`, `util` and `controller`.
 Using templates, `.js` files are created for you in their respective locations.
 This keeps a uniform development style across the application and helps enforce the idea of modular application development.
 For more on how this setup works, checkout [app-js-util][].